Ice forms

 ever touched, the easiest snow to make a snowman and to have snowball fights,"

-Bentley wrote in a CNN
+Bentley wrote in a

 Facebook discussion.
 "It's also probably the worst (weather) I've ever been